svilupp/PromptingTools.jl/docs/src/examples/working_with_google_ai_studio.md

 using Pkg; Pkg.add(url="https://github.com/tylerjthomas9/GoogleGenAI.jl/")
 ````

+> [!WARNING]
+> This tutorial is DISABLED FOR NOW, because GoogleGenAI.jl is NOT a registered package yet and, hence, we cannot have an extension for it.
+>
+> If you want to use Google models, you need to install GoogleGenAI and add the following file to `[extensions]` section in Project.toml:
+> `GoogleGenAIPromptingToolsExt = ["GoogleGenAI"]
+>
+> Save the Project.toml changes and restart Julia.
+You can now use GoogleGenAI models with PromptingTools as shown below.

 You can now use the Gemini-1.0-Pro model like any other model in PromptingTools.
 We **only support `aigenerate`** at the moment.

 Let's import PromptingTools: